JulienCHATEAU/Pascalou/README.md

 # Pascalou

-Some CSES problems resolved in Rust from Pascalou algorithm competition lecture
+Some CSES problems resolved in Rust from Pascalou competitive programming lecture